Villiere-Lucas/MICS-ALGO/README.md

 **05/28/2024**
 Second commit.
-The code work for any large number.
+The code works for any large number.
 Now, substraction and multiplication works with base 2^4 (16).
 All preliminaries functions / conversion functions works for remainderbignum.
 But the function itself is not aleady implemented.
 The conversion available are : bignum2str / str2bignum / decimalToHex / HexToDecimal / BinaryToDecimal / DecimalToBinary